keithbabinec/Archivial/Doc/Commands/Get-ArchivialNetworkCredentials.md

 ---
-external help file: OzettePowerShell.dll-Help.xml Module Name: OzettePowerShell online version:
+external help file: ArchivialPowerShell.dll-Help.xml Module Name: ArchivialPowerShell online version:
 schema: 2.0.0
 ---

-# Get-OzetteNetworkCredentials
+# Get-ArchivialNetworkCredentials

 ## SYNOPSIS
 Returns all of the saved Network Credentials used to connect to Network Sources.